raghur/easyblogger/README.md

  # Change ownership
 sudo chown <youruser>:<youruser> ~/.easyblogger.credentials
 ~~~

+On Windows:

+You might have to do `python easyblogger --blogid <yourblogid> get` from the Scripts folder

 You will need to repeat  this process if you ever change the blog, or revoke
 permissions or if the auth token expires.